TVDKoni/SharePointFileSync4Developers/README.md

 ## Known issues
 * There are not yet all file system operations supported like renaming folders.
 We are working on it
 * Some file system operations initiate multiple file uploads.
 We don't have yet a solution.
 If you have an idea how to solve, please inform us
+* After creating a new file, the watcher stopps working.
+You have to unregister and register new in such situation